ucsd-ccbb/cirrus-ngs/README.md

                                                                                           @          USER S3          @
                                                                                           @@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 ```

+#### Output S3 Address Organization
+One parameter the user supplies is the s3_output_files_address, which is used as a base directory for all project output.
+Output files can be found at `$s3_output_files_address/$project_name/$workflow/$sample_name` where $sample_name is is the name of the forward read file.
+All output for a sample will be under the directory with the name of its forward read file.
+__Note__: After alignment all output files associated will a sample will take on the name of the forward read file.
+    Example: If Sample is made up of Sample_R1.fq and Sample_R2.fq alignment will output Sample_R1.(s|b)am

 ## The Design File <a name="design"></a>
 This txt file specifies what samples will be used in this project.
-It supports both a two column and three column tab-separated format
+It supports both a two column and three column tab-separated format. <TAB> is a tab character.

 ### Two column format
 In the two column format the first column is the filename of the sample
    * If the sample is paired end the first column should be:
    * `name_of_forward_end_file,name_of_reverse_end_file`
-   * Note that the two files are only separated by a comma, no spaces
+   * Note that the two files are only separated by a comma, __no spaces__

 The second column is the name of the group associated with that sample
 Group names are used for variant calling.
-Samples with the same group will have their vcf files merged and the group-based vcf files will be compared to one another.
+Samples with the same group will have their vcf files merged for downstream analysis.

 #### Examples
 ```